-- Habitat suitability mapping for the denning period will be used to identify areas for survey; - Historic incidental observations within the study area will be included as representing suitable habitat; - If possible, conduct an aerial survey during the fall denning period to look for fresh digs by bears.
-This should be conducted after bears have denned but before snowfall covers and obscures the diggings; - If surveys are conducted during winter, survey the area using a Forward Looking Infrared (FLIR) camera; - Alternatively, and if available, survey the area with a dog trained to find grizzly bears; - All probable dens will be marked and a minimum 60 m setback buffer established; and - Track files of survey routes will be maintained along with waypoints and photographs of all probable den sites.
+- Habitat suitability mapping for the denning period will be used to identify areas for survey; - Historic incidental observations within the study area will be included as representing suitable habitat; - If possible, conduct an aerial survey to identify suitable denning areas.
+Prioritize survey during the fall denning period to look for fresh digs by bears.
+Fall surveys should be conducted after bears have denned but before snowfall covers and obscures the diggings; - If surveys are conducted during winter, survey the area using a Forward Looking Infrared (FLIR) camera; - Alternatively, and if available, survey the area with a dog trained to find grizzly bears.
+This method will only be used during the hibernation period, not prior to hibernation; - All probable dens will be marked and a minimum 60 m setback buffer established; and - Track files of survey routes will be maintained along with waypoints and photographs of all probable den sites.